developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxUIManager/index.md

     ![img](../../images/MxUIManagerTutorialImages/on_destroy_method.jpg)

 That's it!!!
-We are done with all the coding and configuration part that will let us enable the Clipboard first and then clear it of our Symbol Android device.
+We are done with all the coding and configuration part that will let us enable the Clipboard first and then clear it of our Zebra Android device.
 Now let us run the application.

 ## Running the Application